kube-burner/kube-burner/docs/measurements/index.md

 And the metrics, error rates, and their thresholds work the same way as in the pod latency measurement.

 ## PVC latency
-!!! note
-    This measurement is not supported for patch, read and delete jobs.
-Because it requires all the events from creation to reaching a stable end state to happen during a job.

 Collects latencies from different pvc phases on the cluster, these **latency metrics are in ms**.
 It can be enabled with: